Last updated: September 10, 2024

 Home equity loan term lengths

 Loan terms vary depending on the type of loan you obtain, and they merely describe the amount of time you have to repay the loan.
-A home equity loan term can range anywhere from 5-30 years.
+A home equity loan term may range anywhere from 5-30 years.
 HELOCs generally allow up to 10 years to withdraw funds, and up to 20 years to repay.
 A cash out refinance term can be up to 30 years.

 How term lengths affect monthly payments